Unity’s head architect Bill Holtz and lead designer Curtis Fanti.

 Curtis adds: “Because we’ve developed really good design options for the kitchen and bathroom spaces typically found in our homes, we don’t need to redesign them on every project.
 This makes the process more efficient, and saves our clients time and money.”

 Unity currently offers three design paths to accommodate clients with varying needs for customization.
 The Streamlined path is the fastest and least costly, because it’s based on designs that are already “cooked.”
 Our Personalized design path allows for some modifications to existing plans, and for configuring standard components in new ways.
-Unity’s Semi-custom path is the most flexible, with Bill, Curtis and the rest of the team creating new solutions to unique design challenges.

 Regardless of the path, you can be sure that your Unity home will embody decades of design expertise, and a predictably high level of performance.